VictorAung/Ourly/README.md

 <img src="demoPics/Screenshot_1548970759.png" height=25% width=25%>

 Users can sign out by inputting their ID and pressing enter again.
-Another alert will pop up signaling that they have indeed signed out.
+Another alert will pop up that confirms they have logged out.

 <img src="demoPics/Screenshot_1548970763.png" height=25% width=25%>